tawasta/sale-workflow/sale_order_line_copy/README.rst

 ====================================

 * Duplicate single order lines or sections on sale order
-* For single SO lines the sequences are recomputed for easier use
 * Duplicated sections always get positioned at the end of the order
+* Duplicates single SO lines get positioned either at the end of the order (default functionality), or directly after the line being copied, depending on configuration

 Configuration
 =============
-* No configuration needed
+* If you wish to change the single SO line positioning after copy, edit the Settings -> Sales -> "Sale Order Line Positioning after Copying" setting

 Usage
 =====